Can Science Replace Metaphysics?

-My main concern are of course those who enter into philosophical debates.
+My main concerns are of course with those who enter into philosophical debates.

 It is my contention that the only way to seriously address a Metaphysical question is to first address a topic completely separate from what may appear to be related.

 So, if for example you want to address the Metaphysical question of God you must address this question with no relation to the Soul or Freewill.